-Of course, that is likely to be true, but it doesn’t mean that it is.
-If Denise tells you that she was in fact born in the back of a pickup truck, you shouldn’t argue with her based on the conclusion you came to through induction.
+Of course, that is likely to be true, but it doesn’t mean it is.
+If Denise tells you that she was born in the back of a pickup truck, you shouldn’t argue with her based on the conclusion you came to through induction.

 So there are many different ways that you can use inductive reasoning to sort out what has happened in the past and what may happen in the future.
 But you may not always be right.

-You can also use analogy to draw a conclusion about different properties of items.
+You can also use analogy to conclude different properties of items.
 Analogies are comparisons between two things that help to clarify information.
-Through induction and analogy, you can predict likely characteristics, uses, etc. of different things.
+Through induction and analogy, you can predict likely characteristics, uses, etc., of different things.

 Here’s an example.

 Spinach is a green vegetable.
 It’s high in Vitamin A and Vitamin C but has a slightly bitter taste.

 Spinach is a great vegetable to add to a healthy smoothie.

 Kale is also a green vegetable.
 It’s also high in vitamins A and C, with a slightly bitter taste.